balderdashy/sails-docs/Home.md

 We want the application to display this hello response when a request for the root "/" route comes in.
 Go into the **/config/routes.js** file.
 Here you can manually define these mappings, and here we will do so.

-Change the file to look like this.
+Uncomment the home route (remove the // at the beginning of the line) and change it to look like this:

 ```javascript
 var routes = {